iartemiev/ts-starter/README.md

 ## Getting started

-1. Fork or clone repo
+1. Click _Use this template_
+2. Clone new repo locally
-2. `npm i`
+3. `npm i`
-3. Open in VS Code and install recommended extensions, accept recommended settings
+4. Open in VS Code and install recommended extensions, accept recommended settings

 ## Run